Frequently Asked Questions

 What is a license to produce NAU products?
 Accordion Closed

-A license to produce NAU products is an agreement that is formed between the university, its licensing agent, IMG College Licensing, and the company producing products bearing the marks of NAU.
+A license to produce NAU products is an agreement that is formed between the university, its licensing agent, Collegiate Licensing Company, and the company producing products bearing the marks of NAU.

 Who needs a license?
 Accordion Closed

-All vendors or manufacturers wishing to produce items including NAU trademarks, regardless of distribution method or intended use, are required to obtain a license with NAU’s licensing agency, IMG College Licensing (IMGCL).
+All vendors or manufacturers wishing to produce items including NAU trademarks, regardless of distribution method or intended use, are required to obtain a license with NAU’s licensing agency, Collegiate Licensing Company (CLC).

 NAU departments, groups, and registered student organizations may not assign rights or otherwise grant permission to any other entity for use of NAU’s trademarks for any purpose without prior review and approval by NAU’s Trademark and Licensing Manager.